-Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money -sources
+Exclusive: Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money - sources

 Under the terms laid out in the statute, companies receiving funds cannot lay off employees before Sept.
 30 or change collective bargaining agreements, two conditions for which labor unions had lobbied aggressively.

-The bill has restrictions on stock buybacks, dividends and executive compensation.
+The bill bars entities from receiving grants from stock buybacks, or paying dividends before September 2021 and sets limits on executive compensation.

+Airline unions and Democrats in the U.S. Congress have pressed Treasury to grant the assistance quickly and without requiring unreasonable conditions on airlines that are struggling.

 The choice of grants as a type of support is sensitive in the airline industry after a 2015 spat in which U.S. carriers accused Gulf carriers of receiving $50 billion of air including grants to set up competing Middle East hubs, a charge they denied.